jacobzhang22/efficient-inference-system/README.md

 - the runtime builds request-level page metadata and valid sequence lengths
 - the paged attention backend consumes those structures directly

-What changed relative to the earlier dense-rematerializing design:
+In the current artifact:

-- the serving path no longer rebuilds one dense cached K/V tensor before batched attention
+- the serving path does not rebuild one dense cached K/V tensor before batched attention
-- cached batched attention now runs directly from paged KV storage
+- cached batched attention runs directly from paged KV storage
 - completed requests release their pages back to the shared pool

 The current implementation also reports: